OctopusDeploy/blog/blog/2018-12/octopus-release-2018.10-lts/index.md

 - If you are using Octopus Cloud, we take care of updates on your behalf, you're always in the fast lane with early access to the newest features.
 - If you are using self-hosted Octopus Server, we recommend using releases with LTS.
-  - When we ship a patch you should patch your Octopus Server - it will be less risk to upgrade than to leave your Octopus Server unpatched.
+  - When we ship a patch, like `2018.10.1 LTS`, you should patch your Octopus Server - it will be less risk to upgrade than to leave your Octopus Server unpatched.
   - When we ship a new release with LTS, you can choose to stay on your current version as long as it is still covered by our LTS program, but we recommend keeping up with the current release where possible.
 - If you are using self-hosted Octopus Server, but decide to stay in the fast lane, we highly recommend staying current just like Octopus Cloud.
 This gives us the best opportunity to support you.
-If you don't want to stay current, like Octopus Cloud, perhaps the releases with LTS are a better option for your scenario.
+We are looking at options to make upgrades easier than ever before - reach out to our support team for help with autmating your upgrades.
+If you don't want to stay current, in line with Octopus Cloud, perhaps the releases with LTS are a better option for your scenario.

-## When you ship a patch should I install it?
+## When you ship a patch like 2018.10.1 LTS should I install it?

 Absolutely, yes!
 We will use this rule of thumb when deciding what to include in a patch for releases with LTS: **Installing a patch should be safer than not installing that patch.** We will include something in an LTS patch when, for example: